B

 In addition to getting your dog’s hair under control, you should also trim their nails routinely and clean their teeth and ears.
 If your dog is active enough, it should wear its own nails down naturally.
 However, if this isn’t the case, then they must be trimmed to avoid injury.

 The good thing about German shepherds is that they are less prone to ear infections than other dogs.
-This is because they have hyperactive glands in their ears that produce a lot of earwax which keeps bacteria populations under control.
+This is because they have hyperactive glands in their ears that produce a lot of earwax, which keeps bacterial populations under control.

 Training

-Black German shepherd are best trained from puppyhood.
-This will help them acclimatize to life in a household and suburbia.
+Black German shepherds are best trained from puppyhood.
+This will help them acclimate to life in a household and suburbia.
 They will need obedience training and socialization, especially because of their high prey drive.
 They might see smaller animals or pets as prey.

 If you have smaller children, then the dog will need to be trained on how to interact with them because they sometimes don’t know their own strength and might hurt them by mistake.
 The great thing about black German shepherds is that they are eager to please and very easy to train.
 This trait makes them the best fit for police and military dogs, obedience dogs, and disability aid dogs.
 Because of their high work ethic, they can be useful around the house.